afolivieri/osintagram/doc/COMMANDS.md

 Run a command: photos
 How many photos you want to download (default all):
 ```

+### postlikes
+Return the number of likes and comments for each of the target's posts, with timestamps

 ### propic
 Download target profile picture (HD if is available)